Learning To Learning: 7 Critical Shifts

 7 Dimensions Of Learning To Learn

-Making that shift in your own mind is important for these dimensions to be relevant in your classroom.
+Making that shift in your own mind is important for these dimensions to be relevant–or even moderately useful–in your classroom.
 The shift is from learning content to learning how to learn.

-The takeaways for teachers probably start with the role of the student in the learning process: voice, choice, personalization, self-direction, project-based learning, and other low-hanging fruit of current trends in learning.
+The takeaways for teachers probably start with the role of the student in the learning process: voice, choice, personalization, self-direction, project-based learning, and other low-hanging fruit to make teaching more effective, sustainable, and driven by students rather than teachers.

 Learning To Learn: 7 Critical Shifts